Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Setup and finite-sample results

-As we discuss in more detail in \Cref{sec:opt_proof}, it follows from the algorithm that the optimal estimator can be interpreted as matching (or kernel) estimator with a variable number of matches, where the number of matches for each observation $i$ increases with $\delta$, and depends on the number of observations with opposite treatment status that are close to $i$ according to a matrix of ``effective distances''.
-The ``effective distance'' between $i$ and $j$ increases in the number of times an observation $j$ has been used as a match.
-Thus, observations for which there exist more good matches receive relatively more matches, since this decreases the variance of the estimator at a little cost in terms of bias.
-Also, since the weight $k(x_{j}, d_{j})$ on $j$ is increasing in the number of times it has been used as a match, using it more often as a match increases the variance of the estimator.
+As we discuss in more detail in \Cref{sec:opt_proof}, it follows from the algorithm that, similarly to the matching estimator (see \cref{match_weight_eq}), the optimal estimator takes the form $\hat{L}_{\delta}=L\hat{f}_{\delta}$, where $\hat{f}_{\delta}(x_{i}, d_{i})=Y_{i}$, and $\hat{f}_{\delta}(x_{i},1-d_{i})=\sum_{j=1}^{n}W_{\delta, ij}Y_{j}$, and the weights $W_{\delta, ij}$ correspond to the Lagrange multipliers associated with the constraints~\eqref{eq:lipschitz-constraints-finite} for $d=d_{i}$, scaled to sum to one, $\sum_{j=1}^{n}W_{\delta, ij}=1$.
+The weights are zero unless $d_{j}=1-d_{i}$ and $j$ is close to $i$ according to a matrix of ``effective distances.''
+The ``effective distance'' between $i$ and $j$ increases with the total weight $\sum_{i=1}^{n}W_{\delta, ij}$ that we already put on $j$.
+Thus, we may interpret observations $j$ with non-zero weight $W_{\delta, ij}$ as being ``matched'' to $i$.
+The number of matches varies across observations $i$, increases with $\delta$, and depends on the number of units with opposite treatment status that are close to $i$ according to the matrix of effective distances.
+Observations for which there are more good matches receive relatively more matches, since this decreases the variance of the estimator at little cost in terms of bias.
+On the other hand, the weight $k^{*}_{\delta}(x_{j}, d_{j})=\frac{1}{n}(1-2d_{j})(1+\sum_{i=1}^{n}W_{\delta, ij})$ on $j$ increases with the number of times it has been used as a match, which increases the variance of the estimator.
 Using the ``effective distance'' matrix trades off this increase in the variance against an increase in the bias that results from using a lower-quality match instead.